-The object model for the Projects collection and Project objects is shown below.
+The object model for the Projects collection and Project objects is shown in Figure 1.
 As you can see, a Project object contains a reference to a ProjectHook object, and has both Files and Servers collections.
 We'll look at these objects and collections, as well as their properties, events, and methods.